Venice: Producer Considered Withdrawing Roman Polanski’s Film After Jury President’s Remarks

 Argentine auteur Martel made her remarks Wednesday during the festival’s opening press conference, which featured pointed questions on the inclusion of works by Polanski and U.S. director Nate Parker in the official selection, despite both men’s histories of allegations of sexual assault.
-Polanski was convicted of statutory rape in California more than 40 years ago and fled the U.S. before his final sentencing.
+Polanski was convicted of statutory rape in California and fled the U.S. in 1978 before his final sentencing.

 Martel clearly defended the choice of Polanski’s film in the Lido lineup, despite the controversy surrounding Polanski himself.
 “I will not congratulate him,” she said.
 “But I think it is right that his movie is here at this festival.”
 She added that the festival was a proper place to conduct such discussions and debates.